 Remember, the schedule set by the IRS is a series of deadlines.
 You can always make a payment before that date, and you can cover your entire liability in one payment if you want to.
 You don't have to divide up what you might owe into a series of four quarterly payments.

 A penalty can be avoided if you pay at least 90% of your tax for the current year, or 100% of the tax shown on the return for the prior year, whichever is less.
 Exceptions to the penalty also apply if you owe less than $1,000 when you prepare your return, if nonpayment was due to a disaster, calamity, or other "unforeseen circumstance," or if you retired after age 62 or became disabled during the tax year.

 Otherwise, you can calculate your late payment penalty using IRS Form 2210.
 Submit the form with your 1040 tax return if it turns out that you do owe a penalty.

 Check out these apps for calculating your estimated federal taxes:

-TaxCaster by Intuit: This app also calculates federal tax.
-You can enter your income and other financial figures by sliding a button, or you can tap the little gray arrow (>) to reveal a place where you can type in actual numbers.
-Check it out via the Apple App Store, Google Play, or their website.
+- TaxCaster by Intuit: This app also calculates federal tax.
+You can enter your income and other financial figures by sliding a button, or you can tap the little gray arrow to go to a page where you can type in actual numbers.
+Check it out via the Apple App Store, Google Play, or the Intuit TurboTax website.

-TaxMode by Sawhney Systems: This is the most thorough of all the apps.
+- TaxMode by Sawhney Systems: This is the most thorough of all the available apps.
 It offers support for both simple and "full" data input, and you can get a free trial.
-Check it out via the Apple App Store, Google Play, or their web app.
+Check it out via the Apple App Store, Google Play, or on the Sawhney Systems website.

-Total Tax Insights by the American Institute of CPAs: This web-only app calculates federal and state income taxes and it can even estimate property tax, cell phone taxes, and other state and local taxes.
-Plus, you can compare your tax calculations against two additional locations, which could be a handy tool if you're thinking of moving.
+- Total Tax Insights by the American Institute of CPAs: This web-only app calculates federal and state income taxes and it can even estimate property tax and other state and local taxes.
+You can also compare your calculations against two additional locations, which could be a handy tool if you're thinking of moving.